Deminarcis/PenBox/README.md

 Requirements
 ====================
-- ~An OS built around the same time as Ubuntu 18.04~ You need system able to run Podman.
+- ~An OS built around the same time as Ubuntu 18.04~ You need system able to run Podman. preferably somthing from the RHEL family.
 - disk space, a little or a lot.
 Depends how much you want.
-The Kali image provided is a minimal install but other options may be more full featured
+The Kali image provided is a minimal install but other options may be more full featured, as is blackarch
-- systemD, we're using system files to control containers as a service
+- systemD, we're using system files to control containers as a service, the rest is handled by distrobox
-- An understanding of how to install software on the CLI as the Kali image has no tools when installed, you gotta do that yourself.
+- An understanding of how to install software on the CLI as the Kali images have no tools when installed, you gotta build Kali yourself, the install is very minimal.

 ---